bbauska/zombiePolitics/README.md

 of health care reform and health care reform should be tumed over to corporate and market-driven interests, further depriving millions of an essential right?
-And while a weak version of the health care bill has passed, the living undead are vowing to undo the bill through upcoming elections.
+And while a weak version of the health care bill has passed, the living undead are vowing to undo the bill through upcoming elections.</p>

-Increasingly, many individuals and groups now find themselves living in a society that measures the worth of human life in terms of cost-benefit analyses.
-The central issue of life and politics is no longer about working to get ahead but strug­ gling simply to survive.
-And many groups considered marginal because they are poor, unemployed, people of color, elderly, or young, have not just been excluded from “the American dream” but have become utterly redundant and disposable, waste prod­ ucts of a society that no longer considers them of any va1ue.2 How else to explain the zealousness with which social safety nets have been dismantled, the transition from welfare to workfare (offering little job training programs and no child care), and the now infamous acrimony over health care reform’s failed public option?
-What accounts for the passage of laws that criminalize the conduct of millions of home­ less people in the United States, often defining sleeping, sitting, soliciting, lying down, or loitering in public places as a criminal offense rather than a behavior in need of compassionate good will and public assistance?
-Or, for that matter, the expulsions, suspensions, segregation, class discrimination, and racism in the public schools as well as the more severe beatings, broken bones, and damaged lives endured by young people in the juvenile justice system?
+<p>Increasingly, many individuals and groups now find themselves living in a
+society that measures the worth of human life in terms of cost-benefit analyses.
+The central issue of life and politics is no longer about working to get ahead but strug­gling simply to survive.
+And many groups considered marginal because they are poor, unemployed, people of color, elderly, or young, have not just been excluded from "the American dream" but have become utterly redundant and disposable, waste prod­ucts of a society that no longer considers them of any va1ue.2 How else to explain the zealousness with which social safety nets have been dismantled, the transition from welfare to workfare (offering little job training programs and no child care), and the now infamous acrimony over health care reform’s failed public option?
+What accounts for the passage of laws that criminalize the conduct of millions of home­less people in the United States, often defining sleeping, sitting, soliciting, lying down, or loitering in public places as a criminal offense rather than a behavior in need of compassionate good will and public assistance?
+Or, for that matter, the expulsions, suspensions, segregation, class discrimination, and racism in the public schools as well as the more severe beatings, broken bones, and damaged lives endured by young people in the juvenile justice system?</p>

-Within this type of zombie politics, largely filelled by a market fundamental­ ism-one that substitutes the power of the social state with the power of the cor­ porate state and only values wealth, money, and consumers-there is a ruthless and hidden dimension of cruelty, one in which the powers of life and death are increas­ ingly determined by punishing apparatuses, such as the criminal justice system for poor people of color and/ or market forces that increasingly decide who may live and who may die.
+<p>Within this type of zombie politics, largely filelled by a market fundamental­
+ism-one that substitutes the power of the social state with the power of the cor­ porate state and only values wealth, money, and consumers-there is a ruthless and hidden dimension of cruelty, one in which the powers of life and death are increas­ ingly determined by punishing apparatuses, such as the criminal justice system for poor people of color and/ or market forces that increasingly decide who may live and who may die.</p>

-The growing dominance of right-wing media forged in a pedagogy of hate has become a crucial element providing numerous platforms for a culture of cruelty and is fimdamental to how we understand the role of education in a range of sites out­ side of traditional forms of schooling.
+<p>The growing dominance of right-wing media forged in a pedagogy of hate has
+become a crucial element providing numerous platforms for a culture of cruelty and is fimdamental to how we understand the role of education in a range of sites out­ side of traditional forms of schooling.
 This educational apparatus and mode of pub­